IBM-Cloud/terraform-provider-ibm/website/docs/r/private_dns_resource_record.html.markdown

 * `instance_id` - (Required, string) The ID of the private DNS instance.
 * `zone_id` - (Required, string)  The ID of the DNS zone.
 * `type` - (Required, string) The type of the DNS resource record to be created.
 Supported Resource Record types are: A, AAAA, CNAME, PTR, TXT, MX, SRV.
+Update is not allowed for this attribute.
 * `name` -  (Required, string) The name of a DNS resource record.
 * `rdata` -  (Required, string) The resource data of a DNS resource record.
 * `ttl` - (Optional, int) The time-to-live value of the DNS record to be created.
 * `preference` - (Optional, int) The preference of the MX record.
 Mandatory field for MX record type.
 * `priority` - (Optional, int) The priority of the record.
 Mandatory field for SRV record type.
 * `weight` - (Optional, int) The weight of distributing queries among multiple target servers.
 Mandatory field for SRV record